Isaaq migrations: Migrations into the Hawd

-Throughout the 19th and early 20th centuries, the Isaaq clan, led by the Habr Yunis expanded its presence in the Hawd region following a series of military victories against various neighboring clans.
+Throughout the 19th and early 20th centuries, the Isaaq clan expanded its presence in the Hawd region following a series of military victories against various neighboring clans.
 Among these conflicts were the Rayyad Wars, led by Hersi Amman of the Habr Yunis and his successors, against the Dhulbahante and Ogaden tribes.

 After the defeat of the Dervish movement in 1920, the Isaaq launched a series of raids and military campaigns against the Dhulbahante and Ogaden clans, who were left vulnerable.
 The Isaaq clans moved deep into the Ogaden region, where they were increasingly seen by the Ogaden clan as "sub-imperialists".
 The Isaaqs reached as far as the Hiiraan region in southern Somalia, the local complained saying “the invaders took everything and left nothing for us”.
 The intensity of these raids significantly weakened the resistance of the Dhulbahante and Ogaden, leading many to abandon their traditional grazing lands in the Hawd region.
 Others were forced to adopt a modus vivendi with the advancing Isaaq.

 The Isaaq expanse south was not limited to the Ogaden and Harti Darod, but also affected the Marehan who suffered from a series of devastating raids by the Habr Yunis.

 These conflicts inspired the creation of a series of poetic exchanges between the Isaaq and Darod clans, known collectively as the Guba Poems.
 The historian Siegbert Uhlig, commenting on the significance of the Guba, highlights the historical narrative conveyed in the poetry of Ali Dhuh: